dezhic/PrivacyPreservingKYC/report.md

 __Adapt to a Common Elliptic Curve__ &nbsp; We use the Baby Jubjub curve in this project, which is a special curve designed for zkSNARKs and the only reliable curve available at the moment.
 However, it is not widely used in practice.
 We may want to consider adapting the project to a more common elliptic curve, such as the Ed25519 curve.
 As a prerequisite, this will need an _efficient_ circom implementation of the curve.

-__Reconsider Proving Systems__ &nbsp; We use the Groth16 proving system in this project.
-However, we may want to consider other proving systems in practice, because Groth16 requires a trusted setup for each circuit.
+__Explore Other Proving Systems__ &nbsp; We use the Groth16 proving system in this project.
+However, we may want to consider other proving systems in practice, because Groth16 requires a trusted setup for each circuit, and this may not always be practical.
-A trusted setup usually involves multiple trusted parties to guarantee the security of the setup.
-It may not be practical to go through such a process for each circuit.
 Further study and research are needed to find the most suitable proving system for zkKYC.

-__Hide Issuer's Public Key from the Proof__ &nbsp; Currently, the issuer's public key is included in the proof.
-This is because the verifier needs to verify the signature of the DID record.

 __Integrate into DeFi Protocols__ &nbsp; This could be the most exciting potential of the project, and has also been discussed in the succeeding zkKYC paper – _zkKYC in DeFi_ [ref:https://eprint.iacr.org/2022/321].
 This project can be easily extended to integrate with DeFi protocols, as Circom can generate Solidity smart contracts for proof verification.
 Then, a DeFi protocol can include the zkKYC verification process in its smart contract, and require users to submit a valid zkKYC proof before they can use the protocol.
 This will enable DeFi protocols to provide a more trustful and still privacy-preserving service to authenticated users.